simolus3/sqlite3.dart/sqlcipher_flutter_libs/README.md

 Alternatively, you can prevent other pods from linking sqlite3 by adding [this snippet](https://github.com/simolus3/drift/issues/1810#issuecomment-1119426006) to your podfile.

+## Different behavior on different platforms

+On Android, iOS and macOS, this package relies on dependencies managed by Zetetic (the authors of SQLCipher) to include SQLCipher in your application.
+As no such solutions exist for Windows and Linux, a custom build script is used there.
+This build script is inspired from the one used in `sqlite3_flutter_libs` and disables the [double-quoted strings](https://sqlite.org/quirks.html#double_quoted_string_literals_are_accepted) misfeature.
+The official SQLCipher builds don't do that.

+To avoid your app relying on double-quoted strings in SQL, you should test your app on Linux or Windows before release if you target these platforms.

 ## Problems on Android 6

 There appears to be a problem when loading native libraries on Android 6 (see [this issue](https://github.com/simolus3/moor/issues/895#issuecomment-720195005)).